svalinn/DAGMC/doc/usersguide/trelis_basics.rst

     :width:  800
     :alt: The future infrastructure for the Cubit/Trelis plugin

-Such that following faceting you give the option if you want the model to be made watertight and if you want to add materials to the resultant geometry.
-There will always be power users that prefer the command line tools and we will still support them with indentical infrastructure.
+This will allow you to add additional options if you want the model to be made watertight and/or if you want to add materials to the resultant geometry.
+There will always be power users that prefer the command line tools.
+These tools will continue to be supported with identical infrastructure.